ryantownshend/sqla-imperative-cookbook/README.md

 The modeling is done in three pieces.

-- dataclass
+- dataclass: pure python dataclass object
-- table definition
+- table definition: SQLAlchmeny Table definition
-- properties
+- properties: properties for columns in the Table definition

 ### Dataclass